Accessing and Requesting Commercial Smallsat Data FAQ

 - If the request is denied, a notification will be sent requesting additional information

 - If the request is approved, the user will be notified with a data download URL via email

-Once SDX ordering is available, the process for requesting and obtaining Spire data products data is as follows:
+The process for requesting and obtaining Spire data products is as follows:

-- User will search the data using the SDX.
+- User searchs the data using the SDX.

-- User will select the data from the search result.
+- User selects the data from the search result.

-- User will request the data (user will be asked to login using the Earthdata Login).
+- User requests the data (user will be asked to login using the Earthdata Login).

 - Reviewer will review the request including verifying the user for data access.

 - If the request is denied, a notification will be sent requesting additional information.